 Who Cares about the Connecticut River?

-Many thousands of people and several great institutions care deeply about the Connecticut River.
-We write for and about both in estuary.
+It turns out that many thousands of people and several great institutions care about the Connecticut River.
+We cover both in estuary.

-Based in Greenfield, Massachusetts, CRC is headed by Dr. Andrew Fisk, a top scientist and public-policy advocate for the River.
+Based in Greenfield, Massachusetts, Fisk is a top scientist and public-policy advocate for the River.
 We sailed with Dr. Fisk as he collected water samples from the River near Essex, CT.
 Among other activities, his organization monitors and reports regularly on water quality in over one hundred locations along the 410 miles of the River, labeling each location as safe or not safe for swimming and boating, all season long (You can see it for yourself at connecticutriver.us).
 Fisk’s goal: now that the River is clean once again, he wants to make it healthy and full of life.

 estuary asked veteran nature writer Bill Hobbs to write about the evolution of the Fannie Stebbins Refuge in Longmeadow, Massachusetts.
 In a masterstroke of collaboration, in addition to Stebbins and her followers, especially the Allen Bird Club, the town of Longmeadow, The Nature Conservancy, the Silvio O. Conte National Fish and Wildlife Refuge, AMTRAK, and the Massachusetts office of the US Natural Resource Conservation Service, a permanently protected refuge has resulted.
 According to Andrew French of the Conte Refuge, “We executed a strategy that anyone of us could not have done by ourselves.”